Skip navigation

 • Checking the Refrigerant Levels: Regularly monitoring refrigerant levels ensures the system operates efficiently.

 However, certain maintenance tasks should be performed by a qualified HVAC technician.
 Professional technicians should perform annual inspections to assess refrigerant levels and check system performance.
+During these inspections, the technician should also inspect the conduit that houses the refrigerant lines, electrical wiring, and drainage to ensure it remains intact and compliant with local codes.

 • Cleaning the Indoor Coil: This task requires specialized equipment and expertise to ensure thorough cleaning and optimal performance.